-Let’s get this vegan seafood party started with a round-up of the most popular and widely available brands that offer veganized versions of favorites like: tuna, shrimp, salmon, lox, fish fillets, crab cakes, fish fingers, and even caviar!
-Let’s dive in (all puns intended).
+We’ll help you explore the tasty world of plant-based seafood options with a round-up of the most popular and widely available brands that offer veganized versions of favorites like: tuna, shrimp, salmon, lox, fish fillets, crab cakes, fish fingers, and even caviar!

+If you’re looking for delicious, sustainable, and cruelty-free options that will satisfy your craving for the flavors of the sea, you’ve come to the right place.
 From vegan fish fillets and shrimp to vegan calamari and crab cakes, these brands have something for everyone!

 Created by celebrated vegan chefs Derek Sarno and Chad Sarno, this brand has paved the way for vegan seafood.
 Realizing that tuna is a huge favorite, they launched their vegan tuna pouches in three different flavors: Naked in Water, Mediterranean, and Oil and Herbs.
 Good news for us!
 They have since launched a line of frozen entrees and appetizers which includes: vegan fish burgers, vegan crab cakes, and vegan fish cakes!

 These are the real deal.
-If you have tried the breaded vegan version of shrimps then this is a different story.
+If you have tried the breaded vegan version of shrimp, then this is a different story.
 The resemblance is amazing and the texture is pretty perfect.
 Did anyone say vegan shrimp tacos?

-This brand has many amazing products but we have to give a shout out to their vegan smoked salmon, which is pretty and perfect for a vegan cream cheese bagel, and their crispy golden breaded vegan shrimp, which are best enjoyed with a squeeze of lemon.
+This brand has many amazing products but we have to give a shout out to their vegan smoked salmon, which is pretty and perfect for a vegan cream cheese bagel, and their crispy golden breaded vegan shrimp, best enjoyed with a squeeze of lemon.

 This pioneering brand makes fish fillets that are incredibly good and similar to the original version.
 They’re crunchy and perfect for an indulgent family treat.
 They have plant-based crab cakes too!

 Now, if you thought you’d seen it all, then get ready to be amazed.
 This brand has managed to emulate caviar only with plant-based ingredients.
 So get those fancy water crackers ready to get fancy with this artistic vegan caviar.
 They have four different variations and each of them goes with different vegan foods.
-Fancy, much?
+Wow!

 This beloved brand has a huge range of meat replacement products.
 From taco fillings to chorizo and canned sausages to an actual can of vegan tuna.
 Cool, right?
 Tuno, as they decided to call it, resembles the canned tuna so much you’d have to read the label a few times (although it’s more like tuna chunks).
 Plus the idea of opening a can of plant-based tuna to prepare your vegan tuna salad is beyond amazing.